 Students concentrating in BA will take a minimum of four upper level classes covering content in the areas of information systems technology, quantitative methods/tools (operations research, statistics), and business applications (supply chain management, six-sigma quality, marketing research, business process improvement, etc).
-The concentration is flexibly designed to align with student interests in a particular area and to incorporate content from the entire School of Business Administration curriculum.
+The concentration is flexibly designed to align with student interests in a particular area and to incorporate content from the entire Grossman School of Business curriculum.

 Courses for BA concentration would at least one course from each of the following three areas (two courses are required from one area, totaling four courses): 1) Information Systems, 2) Quantitative Tools, and 3) Areas of Applications.
 The courses below are actual courses, but do not represent the full set of courses in any particular area.
 None of the courses listed below are explicitly required for the BA concentration.

 Dr. Hung Do 207 Kalkin Hall (802) 656-8367 Hung.Do@uvm.edu

 Dr. William Cats-Baril 312 Kalkin Hall (802) 656-0510 William.Cats-Baril@uvm.edu

 Thomas Chittenden 305 Kalkin Hall (802) 656-0511 Thomas.Chittenden@uvm.edu